Let’s start with an explanatory video, as many of you may not know what muscle testing is:

 Do you test several remedies or just the one you’re interested in?

 If it is an acute condition and I need a remedy right away, for example Arnica, I may test them on several potencies of Arnica to see which one they are strongest with.
-I encourage clients to use homeopathic kits, and to muscle test when they are unsure which remedy to use after they have narrowed it down to the ones they think are most suitable.
+I encourage clients to buy a homeopathic home remedy kit, and to muscle test when they are unsure which remedy to use after they have narrowed it down to the ones they think are most suitable.
 This really helps them to develop confidence in their abilities to find an acute remedy from their kit.

-If a female is muscle-testing a big strong male, isn’t it likely that she won’t be able to push his arm down no matter what?
+If a female is muscle-testing a big strong man, isn’t it likely that she won’t be able to push his arm down no matter what?

 Once I asked a man who was waiting for his wife to come and see how to muscle test, so he could help his wife to be tested at home.
 I usually like to muscle test relatives, so they get an idea what is happening and will be better able to test other family members.
 I knew this man was very ill and on kidney dialysis a couple of times a week.
 His wife had told me how sick he was and so I expected him to be weak on most of the test areas.
 You can imagine my astonishment when I began to test him and every point was strong!
 I knew that couldn’t be right.
 And then I noticed he was wearing a large stone on a chain around his neck.
 I told him that the stone might be affecting the muscle testing.
 He looked a bit surprised and then told me that he was wearing the stone as it was supposed to help eliminate toxins from his body.
 As a matter of fact, he added, the lady he had consulted had given him these other stones to help him as well.
 With that, he emptied his pockets of about 6 other large stones.
 After unloading his treasures, I again muscle tested him, and just as I had thought, he was indeed weak on most points.
 I told him that the woman’s choice of rocks seemed to be very good for him, and he agreed as he loaded them all back into his pockets.